Fellows

 Kevin Beckford

 2021–2024 Fellow: The Hustlers GuildKevin Beckford is co-founder of The Hustlers Guild, an organization that uses facets of hip-hop culture to provide immersive virtual and in-person programming for Black and Latinx youth between the ages of 10-24.
-These programs launch young people into careers in music, entertainment and technology.

 Learn More